Early Results Are Not Final Results.

 Real structural improvement appears gradually as swelling resolves and the tissues soften.

 Judging the result too early can create unnecessary concern.
+In some patients, lower eyelid hollowing or contour changes become more noticeable later during healing.

 Healing Is Part of the Surgical Process.